GT269/DeepFavored/README.md

 ```

 ##### Content of training data directory:
-1. Directory hierarchy.The following files and directories must be in a single directory, the path to which will be passed to *DeepFavored.py train* using the flag --trainData.
+1. Directory hierarchy.
+The following files and directories must be in a single directory, the path to which will be passed to *DeepFavored.py train* using the flag --trainData.
      >     favored_mutations/
      >         exampleFile1.tsv
      >         exampleFile2.tsv